-Figure F-4 Disk Drive with Data Written to It
+Figure D-4.
+Disk Drive with Data Written to It

-As Figure F-4, Disk Drive with Data Written to It, shows, 14 of the previously-empty blocks are now holding data.
+As Figure D-4 shows, 14 of the previously-empty blocks are now holding data.
 However, by simply looking at this picture, we cannot determine exactly how many files reside on this drive.
 There may be as few as one or as many as 14 files, as all files use at least one block and some files use multiple blocks.
 Another important point to note is that the used blocks do not have to form a contiguous region; used and unused blocks may be interspersed.
 This is known as fragmentation.
 Fragmentation can play a part when attempting to resize an existing partition.